g-jgreen/documentation/content/features/grafana.md

 AlarmView plugin is a custom plugin developed by Waylay.
 In `General` settings, you can also define drill down detailed dashboards:
 ![settings](features/grafana/alarm_settings.png)

-This plugin allows you to map custome time series data into the alarm view (in this example, alarm_type values):
+This plugin allows you to map the time series data into the alarm view (in this example, alarm_type values):

 ![settings](features/grafana/alarm_metrics.png)